MAHMRO1/Store/README.md

 ## How to Run the Project
 1. Clone the repository: `git clone https://github.com/MAHMRO1/finance`
-2. Navigate to the project directory: `cd finance`
+2. Navigate to the project directory: `cd output 1_ HTML & CSS.zip`
 3. Open `index.html` in your browser to view the website.

 ## CSS File